-- There the iNyatsi found themc having been herded by Mathendelekwane \\\\ and Lubibi and then it took them.
+- There the Nyatsi found themc having been herded by Mathendelekwane xxxvii and Lubibi xxxviii and then it took them.
 Mathendelekwane then said, "You do not have to take these.
 They have just arrived."
-Awu, kuphi kubobanicheck this meaning with swazi translator [p70].
-The invasti took them.
-Then they beat ... - ...
+Awu, kuphi kubobanicheck this meaning with swazi translatord [p70].
+The Nyatsi took them.
+Then they beatc... - ...
 Ngolotja Mathendelekwane.
 And he tried all means, but they continued, they herded the cattle.
 When they took them out from the cattle byre there at Mzila's, they sounded a horn \\.
 Then they opened and they came back here.
 Mzila also retreated.
 He too was continuing to attack ahead.
 Mawewe remained until today.
 There the Phuthukezis would say, "Awu, what is it?".
 They had won a long time sago them, Ngungunyane.
 Because the time of defeating [p71] Ngungunyane is in remote times.
 It is in the fifteenth century. - (F)It is only this practice of saying that the king will have a sore place [check translation].
-Then it went out, another one to attack at Jali's laws, at Tfobela It may got hurt then and it returned a defeated people.
-After it had come back, the indvuna of kaZombodze, Matsafeni They were going to mourn \\ for him Mswati.]
+Then it went out, another one to attack at Jali's at Tfobela.
+It got hurt then and it returned a defeated people.
+After it had come back, the indvuna of kaZombodze, Matsafeni, arrived.
+It was when Lodungandaba in had died [CH check translation on tape].
+[They were going to mourn \\ for him Mswati.]

-(H)\\ That imphi was, which one?
+(H) \\ That imphi was, which one?

-(F)[p72] It is of ttNdlovuxliii.
+(F)[p72] It is of ttNdlovuxiii.

-(H)It is not that of eWulu xiiv?
+(H)It is not that of eWuluxiv?

-(F)No, in <the time of > Dlaminixiv.
+(F)No, in <the time of> Dlaminixiv.